 Product intervention and sanctions

 Insurance Europe opposes the possibility for the European Supervisory Authorities to investigate new products prior to their launch given such prior approval contradicts free competition and is not feasible taking into account the significant number of new products (amendment 44).
+Moreover, in the insurance sector such product intervention conflicts with existing European legislation.
+Article 21 Solvency II indeed stipulates that prior approval or systematic notification of general and special policy conditions shall not be required.

 Insurance Europe however welcomes that amendment 44 also includes certain safeguards in relation to product intervention although the MiFIR provisions may require some adaptation in this context.
 Nevertheless, Insurance Europe believes procedural safeguards and due process rules, such as the right to be heard, should apply to all sanctions.
 Insurance Europe therefore especially regrets the draft report’s elimination of the effect on financial markets as a consideration before publishing sanctions (amendment 57-58).